AI Reliance Study

 The Bottom Line

-All the details: methods, interview questions, experiment tasks, and data analysis.
+All details: methods, interview questions, experiment tasks, available for review.

 Study Materials